 Maintain your immune system.

-You’ve heard this before, but proper diet, hydration, exercise and sleep are all key to maintaining good health.
-Just remember, a strong immune system doesn’t prevent you from getting sick or passing a virus on to others.
+Proper diet, hydration, exercise and sleep are all key to maintaining good health.
+While a strong immune system doesn’t prevent you from getting sick or passing a virus on to others, establishing these habits are beneficial to help maintain your physical health during cold and flu season.

 According to the CDC, a flu shot is the most effective way to help prevent spread of the flu virus.
 Talk to your doctor, or find a local vaccination center here.
 For COVID-19 related vaccine information, visit Centers for Disease Control and Prevention.